PE AND SPORTS PREMIUM

 Primary PE and Sports Premium is a Government initiative that aims to help increase and improve PE and sporting opportunities for children in schools.
 It was first provided in the 2012-13 academic year and the current Government has pledged to continue this funding until 2020.

 At The Heights we are committed to ensuring the provision of sport in the school is of the highest standards.
-To this effect we are spending the money in a number of ways.
+To this effect we have spent the money in a number of ways.

-This year (2016-17) we are increasing the number and range of after school sporting activities on offer to all children across the school.
+This year (2016-17) we have increased the number and range of after school sporting activities on offer to all children across the school.

-The funding is also being used to ensure that the children receive an exciting PE curriculum.
-This is being achieved through extra training for teaching and support staff in a variety of areas such as gymnastics and multi-skills.
-This training is helping develop the skills and confidence of staff to deliver high quality PE lessons and is strongly supported and partly led by the Headteacher, Karen Edwards, who is a PE specialist.
+The funding has also been used to ensure that the children receive an exciting PE curriculum.
+This was achieved through extra training for teaching and support staff in a variety of areas such as gymnastics, multi-skills and athletics.
+This training has helped develop the skills and confidence of staff to deliver high quality PE lessons and was strongly supported and partly led by the Headteacher, Karen Edwards, who is a PE specialist.

 We have and continue to develop opportunities for the children to take part in more inter-school competitions, including the Oxfordshire Cross Country series and different inter-school sports festivals for pupils in Years 2 and 3.